thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

-# The THORChain <--> Ethereum Bifrost
+# The THORChain <--> Ethereum Bifrost Specification

 ## Introduction

 This document acts as a guide to implementors of the THORChain/Ethereum Bifrost to allow for Ethereum and ERC-20 tokens to move between THORChain and Ethereum.

 ### Related Reading

+The Main Bifrost Whitepaper: https://github.com/thorchain/Resources/blob/master/Whitepapers/Bifrost-Protocol/whitepaper-en.md

+The Bifrost Networking Spec: https://github.com/thorchain/Resources/blob/master/Whitepapers/Bifrost-Protocol/networking-whitepaper-en.md

-This spec is heavily based on the Cosmos Peggy project spec (https://github.com/cosmos/peggy/blob/master/spec/readme.md) and new Cosmos oracle module (https://github.com/cosmos/cosmos-sdk/blob/master/examples/democoin/x/oracle/README.md).
-Make sure to read and understand both of those first.
+This spec is also based on the Cosmos Peggy project spec (https://github.com/cosmos/peggy/blob/master/spec/readme.md) and new Cosmos oracle module (https://github.com/cosmos/cosmos-sdk/blob/master/examples/democoin/x/oracle/README.md).

 ## Design Principles
 To ensure the Bifrost Protocol is widely extensible to most other blockchains, the following are the principles that are adhered to: